jnierodzik/MenuMaker/README.md

 ![product-screenshot]

-There are many great README templates available on GitHub, however, I didn't find one that really suit my needs so I created this enhanced one.
-I want to create a README template so amazing that it'll be the last one you ever need -- I think this is it.

-Here's why:
-* Your time should be focused on creating something amazing.
-A project that solves a problem and helps others
-* You shouldn't be doing the same tasks over and over like creating a README from scratch
-* You should element DRY principles to the rest of your life :smile:
+As an avid whiskey drinker I found that cataloging my collection was rather easy with spreadsheets and other pre-existing tools.
+What I lacked though was a way to elegantly present it to friends and family that would visit and thus the MenuMaker Project was born.

+I wanted to create a tool that would take a common data source and automate the menu creation suporting:
+* Page spanning
+* Header insertion
+* Multiple data points (Brand, Expression, Distillery, Proof)
+* Iconography labels (Bottled in Bond, Barrel Proof, Wheated)

-Of course, no one template will serve all projects since your needs may be different.
-So I'll be adding more in the near future.
+Of course, no one menu will serve all since your needs and spirit of choice may be different.
+So I'll be adding working to make the script more open to changes in the future.
 You may also suggest changes by forking this repo and creating a pull request or opening an issue.
-Thanks to all the people have have contributed to expanding this template!

-A list of commonly used resources that I find helpful are listed in the acknowledgements.
+To see the whole menu, as of January 2020, check out the [gallery](https://imgur.com/gallery/c8WXLgU)

 ### Built With